dainst/chronontology-backend/README.md

 ### POST /period/:id

-post json to store a period with id
+Post json to store a period with id.

 ### GET /period/:id

+Get json stored for period with id.

+### GET /period/:id?direct=true

-get json stored for period with id
+Get json stored for period with id. the json is retrieved from the main storage this time, not from the connected storage.

 ## Testing

 For the Component Tests to run, you need an elastic search instance on localhost up and running.
-An index called "jeremy" must be existent on it.
+The index named "jeremy_test" is used.